kodola/Recyfood/README.md

 # Recyfood

-Link to the project: https://kodola.github.io/Recyfood/RECYFOOD_beta/build/#/ RECYFOOD is a simple application that generates recipes from the database.
+RECYFOOD is a simple application that generates recipes from the database.
 It was created in ES6, React and Scss technologies.
+Here is the link to the project: https://kodola.github.io/Recyfood/RECYFOOD_beta/build/#/

 ## Table of contents